 A property access uses either dot notation or bracket notation.
 A property access expression is always classified as a reference.

-A property access uses an object's apparent type (section 3.8.1) to determine its properties.
-Furthermore, in a property access, an object's apparent type includes the properties that originate in the 'Object' or 'Function' global interface types, as described in section 3.3.

 A dot notation property access of the form

 object . name

 where object is an expression and name is an identifier (including, possibly, a reserved word), is used to access the property with the given name on the given object.
 A dot notation property access is processed as follows at compile-time: